 While it’s possible, it’s not advised for supervisors and the people who report to them become close personal friends.
 Bosses are people too, and they have feelings that can interfere with job evaluations and assignments.
 Even when they’re able to put those feelings aside, other people may perceive them as showing favoritism, and that can hurt the morale of the entire department.

 If you supervise people, you need to be cautious about what you say, how you act, and how involved you get in your employees’ lives.
 It can be quite a precarious balancing act.

 Here are some tips for bosses:

 - Be friendly.
 This doesn’t mean sitting down with the people you supervise and dishing about the weekend.
-Instead, offer a friendly greeting each day, be sincerely interested in anything the person says that affects his or her job, and be available when needed.
+Instead, offer a friendly greeting each day, be sincerely interested in anything the person says that affects his or her job, put people at ease with a kind word, and be available when needed.
 It’s good to make small talk as long as it doesn’t come across as prying or inviting too much information.